Morning, Thursday, 9th May 2019

 Delegates will consider the issues in the context of responses to consultations on the second chapter of the Government’s Childhood obesity plan for action - looking at TV and online advertising, in-store placement and promotion of HFSS products, the sale of energy drinks to children, and calorie labelling in the out-of-home sector.

-They will consider how advertising policy and regulation might develop across the range of media and online platforms and the timelines for any changes - and whether sufficient progress is being made through the voluntary sugar reduction and calorie reduction programmes.
+They will consider how advertising policy and regulation might develop across the range of media and online platforms and the timelines for any changes - and assess progress through the voluntary sugar reduction and calorie reduction programmes.

 The agenda also examines the role of schools and other education settings in encouraging healthy lifestyles and behaviours, and how leadership and action in this area should be measured.

 We expect discussion on investment of the Soft Drinks Industry Levy revenue, the priorities for the commitment within the Childhood obesity plan for an update to the School Food Standards, and the cross-government School Sport and Activity Action Plan.

-Further sessions examine the way forward for collaboration, looking at best practice in the development of local approaches to support for children and families in achieving and maintaining a healthy weight.
+Sessions examine the way forward for collaboration, looking at best practice in the development of local approaches to support children and families in achieving and maintaining a healthy weight.

-The seminar will discuss how public and private sector bodies can work together to improve prevention and delivery of support - drawing on experience from across local government, the NHS, schools, parent groups, the third sector and industry.
+The seminar will also discuss how public and private sector bodies can work together to improve prevention and delivery of support - drawing on experience from across local government, the NHS, schools, parent groups, the third sector and industry.